sf-wdi-19-20/modules/w3_d4_1_nested_resources/README.md

   Hint: look at our route that displayed `index.html` for an example.

 **Goal: make a form on the all study sets view to add a new study set**
-1. In the all study sets view, make a form that allows the user to create a new study set.
+1. In the all study sets view file, make a form that allows the user to create a new study set.
 The form should require a study sheet name.

 <!-- ##Stretch Challenges: Comments on Phrases